 Becoming a millionaire is about the simple, daily choices we all make.
 So, with that, let's see whether you are a millionaire in the making.

 The Simple Math to Becoming a Millionaire

-Your balance would easily grow to the $1 million mark before you are 45 (it would only take 22 years and 3 months, to be exact).
+Your balance would easily grow to the $1 million mark before you are 45 (it would only take about 19 years, to be exact).
 Add to that a home you buy and live in for a long time, and your net worth would be well over the million-dollar mark, long before retirement.

 If you increased your 401(k) contributions each year as the limits are raised for inflation, you'd reach the millionaire club even sooner.

 If you think contributing the maximum each year to retirement is out of reach, how about $10,000 per year?
 Going this route, you would still have $1 million tucked away before you reached 50.

 As you can see, the numbers make this sound easy.
 Here’s a fun millionaire calculator you can use.
 Try out different scenarios based on where your finances are currently, your realistic contributions, and how much you expect in returns.

 Once you've charted your path to financial freedom, it's time to execute on the plan.
 Here are the five steps you need to follow.

 As the calculations above show, you do not have to make 6 figures a year to be a millionaire.
 Just maxing out your 401k contributions will turn you into a millionaire in about 20 years.
 But, you do have to make some money.
 You are never going to build wealth without some motivation to earn a reasonable income.